The traditional Unix filesystem hierarchy is a bit complicated.

 download a recipe when a compilation is requested.
 Doing Compile $pkg

-will perform a case-insensitive search for a recipe named $pkg
+will perform a case-insensitive search for a recipe named $pkg.
+A

 TODO: Make PR to @gobolinux/Recipes